laryn/quicktabs/README.md

 fields in ANY of your nodes that are supposed to be private, these MUST be controlled at `admin/content/node-type/MY_NODE_TYPE/display` by setting them to be excluded on teaser and node view.
-Setting them as private through some other mechanism, e.g. Panels, will not affect their being displayed in an ajax Quicktab.
+Setting them as private through some other mechanism will not affect their being displayed in an ajax Quicktab.

+## Note on robots.txt

+Because Quicktabs provides urls for each tab in a Quicktabs instance (these are used both for graceful degradation without javascript, and for the ability to link to a page with a Quicktabs instance and specify which tab should be active), you may have a problem with the number of URLs being indexed by search engines for your site.
+There is a [blog post](http://2bits.com/bing/how-google-and-bing-crawlers-was-confused-quicktabs.html) about this problem and how to deal with it.

 ## For Developers